randyhongg/randyhongg.github.io/_pages/about.md

 Ph.D. student in the Neuroscience Graduate Group at the University of California, Davis.
 Graduated Phi Beta Kappa & Summa Cum Laude with Joint Honors from Hobart and William Smith Colleges with a Bachelor of Science in Computational Neuroscience and minor in Physics.

 I am a first-generation Vietnamese-American from Los Angeles, California.
-Witnessing the tribulations of the Vietnamese refugee diaspora instilled the deep passion I possess to uplift demographics suffering from loss.
+Witnessing the tribulations of the Vietnamese refugee diaspora instilled a deep passion to uplift demographics suffering from loss.
 I have aspirations of contributing to neuroengineering efforts to restore motor function of impaired demographics and interested in problems concerning human rights and systemic violence.

 <br />
 <br />

 ![Headshot](../images/headshot.jpg){: .align-center width="65%"}

 </div>